autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/index.md

      - If you have no rights to assign reviewers, just mention them instead.
      - If you are not sure who to set reviewers, contact to the people written as the `maintainer` tag in `package.xml`.
 6. Wait for the pull request to be reviewed.
-   - The reviewers will review your code following our [review guidelines](review-guidelines.md).
+   - The reviewers will review your code following the [review guidelines](review-guidelines.md).
      - Take a look at the guidelines as well because it is good to understand the thoughts of the reviewer's side.
    - If [CI checks](#ci-checks) have failed, fix the errors.
 7. Address the review comments pointed out by the reviewers.